Frequently Asked Questions

 Once the application is approved and the grant is reserved, the policyholder will be notified to request bid(s), select a contractor, and install an IBHS FORTIFIED Roof™.

 In some cases, a pre-inspection (at no cost to the policyholder) may be required to determine eligibility for the program.
+Cathedral ceilings, roof decks, solar panels, and modular home foundations are some examples that may require pre-inspection.

-Once a policyholder meets the eligibility criteria and the application is accepted, NCIUA will reserve up to $6,000 toward the installation of a FORTIFIED Roof to be paid upon completion of the FORTIFIED Roof replacement and receipt of the FORTIFIED Roof™ designation certificate.
+Once a policyholder meets the eligibility criteria and the application is approved, NCIUA will reserve up to $6,000 to support the installation of an IBHS FORTIFIED Roof™.
+This amount will be disbursed upon completion of the roof replacement and receipt of the official IBHS FORTIFIED Roof™ designation certificate.

-The new IBHS FORTIFIED Roof™ must be installed by July 31, 2024.
+The new IBHS FORTIFIED Roof™ must be installed by July 31, 2026.
 Once the policyholder has submitted all required documentation, the grant funds will be distributed.

 If a contractor has not uploaded the bid onto the StrengthenYourCoastalRoof.com website, call the contractor.